Responding to COVID-19

 - Limiting in-person, face-to-face service wherever possible.
-Our Resource Centres are CLOSED.
+Our Resource Centres are open by appointment only.
 We are supporting clients over the phone or through virtual meetings wherever possible and practical, and providing face-to-face service only when absolutely necessary.

 - Active Visitor/Client Screening.
 We are actively screening all clients/visitors prior to face-to-face appointments.
 When visitors arrive, they will be greeted by a staff member who will ask if they are experiencing COVID-19 symptoms.

 - In-home visits.
 Before meeting with a client, staff will be calling ahead where possible to determine if clients are experiencing COVID-19 symptoms including fever and/or new onset of cough or difficulty breathing as well as whether they have traveled outside Canada.

 - Appointments: If you are feeling unwell, we are happy to reschedule our meeting with you or we can arrange to speak with you on the phone or via video conference as appropriate.

 Children's Mental Health Centre, 285 Benjamin Road, Waterloo

 - Treatment services continue

 - Essential visitors only, and they are screened at the door

 - School program open, consistent with School Board